 7. Set a minimum cash flow balance

-How much cash will you need on hand every month?
-You’ll need a minimum starting point to cover all expenses and ensure you aren’t left in a cash flow deficit.
+Determine how much cash you will need to have on hand every month.
+Start by looking at the minimum amount needed to cover all expenses and ensure you aren’t left in a cash flow deficit.
+Then factor in growth opportunities, investments back into your business and other variable expenses to include in your budget.